ganeshreddy101/AI-Compliance-Chabot/README.md

 ~ Ask questions in plain English (e.g., "What are the penalties for misuse of AI in the EU?")

-~ Uses LangChain + FAISS for document retrieval
+~ Uses LangChain + FAISS for document retrievAL

 ~ Displays the exact source paragraph from the document